MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-concepts/includes/5-testing-schools-of-thought.md

 ## Don't repeat yourself (DRY)

 *Don't repeat yourself*, also known as *DRY*, is another practice in the field of testing.
 DRY posits that you should avoid repeating information and logic everywhere you can.
-You can do it by abstracting the information and honoring one "source of truth," rather than maintaining multiple copies of the same logic.
+You can avoid repetition by abstracting the information and honoring one "source of truth," rather than maintaining multiple copies of the same logic.

 For example, let's say you're writing unit tests for different constructors, but you're reusing many of the parameters for multiple tests.
 You can write a test helper method that keeps all the parameter inputs in one place, so they can more easily be called and modified for all of your tests.
-It's an example of reducing duplication, so you don't repeat yourself.
+This is an example of reducing duplication, so you don't repeat yourself.

 ## Choose what works best for you